Frequently Asked Questions

 Employees will be asked to clean and sanitize their work areas on a daily (or more frequent) basis.
 Safe practices should also be maintained, such as frequent hand-washing, wearing masks, maintaining social distancing and wiping down surfaces.

-Employees will also be required to certify daily that they do not have a temperature above 100.4 and do not have symptoms of COVID-19.
+Employees are also required to certify daily that they do not have a temperature above 100.4 and do not have symptoms of COVID-19.
 Employees will receive a list of requirements to follow when they return to campus to keep themselves and those around them safe.
 The requirements are listed in detail in the Reopening Safety Action Plan.

 Each department will determine, based on duties, work assignments and the physical design of the work area, the appropriate number of employees who will return.